Luxury Villas In Provence

 Rates: from £3,106 per week

-Save 30% on bookings in March, April and May (see rates for details).
+Save 30% for all new arrivals during low season.
 Recently renovated, this old eighteenth century traditional mas is located in a stunning region within Provence.
 Boasting large grounds with an explosion of colours and scents from he lavender, cherry trees and rose gardens, the villa is the ideal rural retreat with views over the surrounding countryside.

 Rates: from £4,333 per week

-Exclusive saving available for October on this property!
-This stunning 17th century 'Maison de Maître', which has been featured on the cover page of the April 2012 issue of Conde Naste Traveller magazine, is set within its own park of beautiful mature trees with an enchanting 14th century consecrated chapel and olive grove.
+This stunning 17th century 'Maison de Maître', which has been featured on the cover page of the April 2012 issue of Conde Nast Traveler magazine, is set within its own park of beautiful mature trees with an enchanting 14th century consecrated chapel and olive grove.
 All major sites that have evoked the undiminished attraction of Provence are in reach: Arles with its Roman Amphitheatre, many festivals and bullfights, Avignon with the Palais des Popes and Pont du Gard, St Remy de Provence as the inspiration for Van Gogh, or Beaucaire itself with its medieval castle and a beautiful Sunday market.

 Rates: from £6,555 per week